ve280/code-check/p2/README.md

 ```

 Thirdly, we check whether each function listed in `p2.h` calls any recursive function directly or
 indirectly.
-This is done by using `networkx.all_simple_paths`, with the function to be
+This is done by using `networkx.all_simple_paths`, with the implemented function as
-implemented as the `source`, and any recursive function as the `target`.
+the `source`, and any recursive function as the `target`.

 If any `p2.h` function definition is found to contain no recursion, all points of JOJ test cases
 related to this function will be deducted.
 Additionally, we deduct one point from the `clang-check`